Student Account Policies

 Establishing Electronic Refunds

 Lewis & Clark partners with Tuition Management Systems (TMS) to manage student account refunds.
 Enrollment through the Student Refund Portal hosted through TMS provides an easy efficient way to manage your student account refund and the capability to offer students the opportunity enroll in electronic payment.
 Signing up for electronic delivery of student account refunds will enable Lewis & Clark to deposit these funds directly into your designated bank account.
 This process will expedite access to these funds as you will not have to get a paper check, deposit that check and then wait for the deposit to clear.

-If you are faculty, staff, or student and wish to have your payroll direct deposited, please log in to Workday here.
+If you are faculty, staff, or student and wish to have your payroll direct deposited, please contact HR.